-You also have an option to use a reporting tool without developing a report from a template.
+You also have the option to use a reporting tool without developing a report from a template.

 We offer an option for you to start from scratch, connect your data sources, pull data and optimize the report however you need to.